ivanrsalazar/kline-pipeline/README.md

 This project was built to explore the challenges of real-time market data ingestion:
 - Late-arriving data
 - Missing intervals
-- Exchange inconsistencies between WebSocket and REST APIs
 - Idempotent backfills
 - Warehouse partitioning at scale

-The goal is to build a production-style pipeline that is correct, observable, and extensible.
+The goal is to build a production-style pipeline that is correct, scalable, observable, and extensible.

 ### Data Flow